July 12 Column: Poppies

 poppies, Danish Flag poppy

 As I explain in my column, a friend shared some ‘Ladybird’ poppy seeds with me.
-I was so excited about growing them in my garden that I suddenly decided I should grow other varieties as well.
-Once I looked through the Select Seeds catalog, I quickly ordered ‘Amazing Grey’, ‘Sissinghurst White’ and ‘Danish Flag’ (photo at left).
+I was so excited about growing them in my garden.
+I soon decided to grow other varieties as well.
+Once I looked through the Select Seeds catalog, I quickly settled on 3 varieties.
+Those are ‘Amazing Grey’, ‘Sissinghurst White’ and ‘Danish Flag’ (photo at left).

-If you follow me on Facebook, you’ve probably seen some of my posts showing their gorgeous blooms, but I’m including photos of each of them here as well.
+If you follow me on Facebook, you’ve probably seen some of my posts showing their gorgeous blooms.
 I am absolutely hooked on their beauty!

 And here’s the poppy that started all this!
 ‘Ladybird’, which my friend and I admired at Great Dixter in England 2 years ago: